A day spent exploring Naples, Long Beach (California) would not be complete without getting onto the water.

 But first, the company plays you a 2-minute, mildly entertaining, safety video.
 This is also your chance to ask any questions you may have about the route, the conditions, and any advice they have.

-They’ll provide you with a map (you can’t kayak in certain portions of the canals), kayak & paddles, life-jackets (bring your own doggie lifejacket), and a zip-lock bag in which to store your valuables.
+They’ll provide you with a map (you can’t kayak in certain portions of the canals), kayak & paddles, life-jackets (bring your own doggie lifejacket), and a waterproof bag in which to store your valuables.

 Kayaking in Long Beach